s.

 • Social engagement

-By strengthening these early systems, therapy creates a strong foundation for later learning.
+Strengthening these systems early creates a strong foundation for future development.

 Neuroplasticity-Based Autism Therapy Approaches